Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Manage settings for the help command.
+Commands to manage settings for the help command.

 .. _core-command-helpset-deletedelay: